university-of-york/research-it-documentation/docs/source/beginners_guide/linux_shell.rst

 Using a directory name as an option causes ``ls`` to list the contents of the directory.
 To list the attributes of the directory use the ``-d`` option.
 You can use a pathname as the argument.

-Creating, Moving and Copying Files and Directories
+Creating, moving and copying files and directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can create directories, move or copy files or directories to other locations in the filesystem using the ``mkdir`` (make directory) ``mv`` (move) and ``cp`` (copy) commands.